telerik/winforms-docs/gridview/styling-and-appearance/alternating-row-color.md

 ##

 RadGridView supports alternating row color mode which allows you to easily distinguish one row from another.

-In order to enable the feature, you should set the EnableAlternatingRowColor property to true:#_[C#] Enable alternating row color_
+In order to enable the feature, you should set the EnableAlternatingRowColor property to true:

+#### Enable alternating row color

 {{source=..\SamplesCS\GridView\StylingAndAppearance\AlternatingRowColor1.cs region=alternatingColor}}
 {{source=..\SamplesVB\GridView\StylingAndAppearance\AlternatingRowColor1.vb region=alternatingColor}}